What Solar Panel Size Do You Need?

 You Need to Know

-• Your desired wattage output and space restrictions will help determine the panel size you need.
+• Your target wattage output and your roof's space restrictions together determine the panel size you need.

 How to determine what solar panel size you need